-If you want to have a great trip to Vietnam, Explore One Vietnam think you should learn a few common Vietnamese words before backpacking through Vietnam.
+If you want to have a great trip to Vietnam, I think you should learn a few typical Vietnamese phases before backpacking through Vietnam.
 For example, hello and thank you in Vietnamese.

-1. How to Say & Pronounce Hello in Vietnamese
+1. How To Say Hello / Hi in Vietnamese

 “Xin Chao” is one of the words that tourists need to learn before traveling to Vietnam.
 Usually, in daily communication, Vietnamese people often use the word “Chao,” and they only use “Xin Chao” on informal occasions or when speaking at events and conferences.

 For the locals to feel interested and happy with your greeting, you should use the following structure:

 To use pronouns appropriately in conversation, you will need to guess whether the other person is younger, the same age, or older than you.
 If it is an elderly person who looks old, say “Chao bac”; if the person seems middle-aged, you can say “Chao Chu” to men and “Chao Co” to women.

 You can say “Chao Ban” to a man and “Chao Em” to a woman with someone the same age.
 For a group of people, say “Chao Cac Ban” pronounced “Chow Cak Boan.“

 Common Vietnamese Phrases Mean Same As Hello / Hi